Kiet1308/Roblox-Account-Manager-Supporter/README.md

 - **Error Resolution:** The Roblox Account Manager Supporter is built to identify and fix a wide range of errors that might arise while using the Roblox Account Manager.
 Say goodbye to frustrating interruptions and glitches!

+- **Auto Inject Fluxus:** Seamlessly inject Fluxus into multiple installed versions of Roblox.
+Enjoy enhanced customization and capabilities with this convenient feature.

 - **Nexus-Free:** Unlike some other solutions, this software doesn't require Nexus to operate.
 This means you can enjoy uninterrupted usage of the Account Manager without any additional dependencies.

 - **Seamless Integration:** Integrating the Roblox Account Manager Supporter into your workflow is a breeze.
 Just enable the software alongside your Account Manager, and it will work silently in the background, ensuring smooth operations.